vishalghag/Appic-Assignment-2/README.md

-4. Create two buttons "Ascending" and "Descending" and sort data based on employee salary
+4. Create two buttons "Ascending" and "Descending" and sort data based on product price

-5. Create a dropdown of age range with age difference of 20 (0-20, 21-40, 41-60).
+5. Create a dropdown of product rating with product rating of 1 (0-1, 1-2).
 Depending on selection display in table.

                 Make the age range dynamic.

-                eg: 1.
-If oldest employee in data is 72 age range will create till (0-20, 21-40, 41-60, 61-80)

-      eg: 2.
-If oldest employee in data is 51 age range will create till (0-20, 21-40, 41-60)

-6.make a component for api call
+6.make a component for API call.

+7. make search on top of the table for product name search